timgcarlson/TCCardboardSolarSystem/README.md

 The project uses two custom classes that give you basic VR support for iOS (`TCCardboardCameraNode` and `TCCardboardMagneticSensor`).

+## TCCardboardViewController

+Use this class to draw two SCNScenes on the view, one for the left eye and one for the right.
+Adding a TCCardboardCameraNode to TCCardboardViewController will assign each camera to a SCNScene.
+This view controller will handle the Auto Layout constraints for you.

 ## TCCardboardCameraNode

 Before creating a `TCCardboardCameraNode`, you will have to create a mirror image of two scenes.
 This project does this in the storyboard.
 Create the `TCCardboardCameraNode` and assign it's `leftCameraNode` to the left scene's `pointOfView` and the `rightCameraNode` to the right scene's `pointOfView`.
 This is now your camera that will handle all head tracking motion for you.